 The possible findings of the audit included conformance, major non-conformance, minor non-conformance, opportunities for improvement, and practices that exceeded the requirements of the standard.

 Overview of Audit Findings

 Canfor Southern Pine was found to be in conformance with the standard.
-There were no minor non-conformances or opportunities for improvement identified.
+There were three minor non-conformances identified.